kimmobrunfeldt/taste-perfetto/source/_posts/Pina-Colada.md

 </video>

-Add ice cubes into the glass and pour the Pina Colada through a strainer.
+Add ice cubes into the glass and pour the Piña Colada through a strainer.

 <video loop>
   <source src="pour.mp4" type="video/mp4" />